Mastiff (English Mastiff) vs Maremma Sheepdog: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Mastiff (English Mastiff) and Maremma Sheepdog.
 Mastiff (English Mastiff) has moderate grooming needs, while Maremma Sheepdog requires high (long white coat) maintenance.
 Professional grooming costs reflect these differences: Mastiff (English Mastiff) owners typically spend $200-$400 annually on grooming, compared to $400-$800 for Maremma Sheepdog.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Brushing, bathing, nail care, and dental hygiene at home handle most of the grooming work.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners